dominikpanzer/cacamber-BDD-for-ABAP/README.md

         'Then the discount is 0% \m/' ).
  ENDMETHOD.
 ```
+Cacamber supports keywords in different languages, so there is no need for you to translate your test cases to english.
 Have I sparked your interest?
 Great.

 ## Give a Star! :star: